 If you are responsible for any part of pharmaceutical product quality or GMP compliance, you must understand your legal and ethical obligations.
-To understand your obligations, you must understand the regulatory environment, intent and requirements of a Pharmaceutical Quality System, and current Good Manufacturing Practice as defined by PIC/S. To support GMP-regulated organisations, this course will help by stepping you through the various requirements of the current PIC/S Guide GMP Part I. Using case studies and examples drawn from industry and consulting experience, you will learn the requirements and how they are applied to your manufacturing environment(s), with a focus on ensuring product quality and the prevention of adulteration and misbranding.
+To understand your obligations, you must understand the regulatory environment, intent and requirements of a Pharmaceutical Quality System, and current Good Manufacturing Practice as defined by PIC/S. To support GMP-regulated organisations, this course will help by stepping you through the various requirements of the current PIC/S Guide to GMP Part I. Using case studies and examples drawn from industry and consulting experience, you will learn the requirements and how they are applied to your manufacturing environment(s), with a focus on ensuring product quality and the prevention of adulteration and misbranding.

 - Overview of the Global Regulatory Environment